Severe Leg Injury Resulting in Amputation

 If interested in more jury verdicts for leg amputations, see also, McCoy v.
 California Department of Transportation (2016) – $22,588,041.00; Alan Casillas v.
 Landstar Ranger, Inc. (2014) – $34,500,000.00.

 If you or a loved one has suffered an amputation of an arm or a leg as a result of the negligence of another, the impact on one’s life is tremendous and far reaching.
 These types of cases require special experts, such as medical doctors, psychiatrists, psychologists, life care planners, biomechanical and biomedical engineers and others to properly assess the best medical course of treatment and what your case is worth.

 The Law Offices of Bruce S. Meth has been handling all kinds of injury and accident cases for over 37 years in San Diego County.
-Our primary office is located in Chula Vista but we also have San Diego offices in Mission Valley and Scripps Ranch.
+Our primary office is located in Chula Vista but we also have a San Diego office in Mission Valley.

 Call (619) 691-8942 for a free consultation with Attorney Bruce Meth or Attorney Jared Leuck.